THE NEXT STEP OF THE LADDER.

 How do I achieve promotion?

-All referees seeking promotion must notify us by completing the promotion application form for season 2018/19
+All referees seeking promotion must notify us by completing the promotion application form before the start of each season.

-The completed form should then be sent no later than 1st June 2018 to the ERCFA Referee Development Officer Steve Lazenby.
+The completed form should then be sent no later than 1st July to the ERCFA Referee Development Officer Will Dodds.

 Level 7 referees must have refereed at least 20 (twenty) games of adult or under 18’s in a single season before applying for promotion to Level 6.